 As for the fairgrounds, Messe Nuremberg provides a total of 180,000 sq m of exhibition area, with 50,000 sq m of functional outdoor space and vast green areas.
 The congress and conference facilities of NürnbergConvention Center (NCC) accommodate up to 12,800 delegates.

-Nuremberg is Bavaria’s second-largest city and has a long history of hosting fairs, due to its strategic location.
-When Messe Nuremberg opened its doors for the first time in 1974, the new establishment was able to draw from rich traditions.
-Apropos of tradition, the city known for over 600 years of toymaking and a unique Toy Museum, is also strongly linked to Spielwarenmesse, one of the most iconic events held in Messe Nuremberg.
+Nuremberg is Bavaria’s second-largest city and has a long history of hosting fairs, owing to its strategic location.
+When Messe Nuremberg opened doors for the first time in 1974, the new establishment inherited rich traditions in its architecture.
+Apropos of tradition, the city known for over 600 years of toymaking and a unique Toy Museum, it also carries the spirit of play in Spielwarenmesse, one of the most iconic events held in Messe Nuremberg.

-The venue’s initial display area of 60,000 sq m exponentially grew to its current dimensions, evolving with the times and the increasing demand for a special exhibition experience.
-Two of the recent expansions involved the opening of the contemporary designed NCC Ost congress centre in 2005.
-The latest additions to Exhibition Centre Nuremberg so far are the new halls 3A (8400 sq m) in 2014 and 3C (9600 sq m) in 2018.
+The venue’s initial display area of 60,000 sq m exponentially grew to its current dimensions, evolving with the times and the rising demand for a special exhibition experience.
+One such addition is the development of NCC Ost congress centre in 2005 which added a spectacular athmospheric body to the original Messe.
+The expansion of the Exhibition Centre Nuremberg continued in 2014 with the new hall 3A (8400 sq m) and 3C (9600 sq m) in 2018.
 Both are designed by the world-renowned Zaha Hadid Architects.

 The trade fair complex can be easily accessed via the A3, A6, A9 and A73 motorways.
 Messe Nuremberg operates an award-winning smart traffic guidance system.
 18,000 parking spaces are available through the system, with 6500 parking spaces within walking distance and 6 e-charging stations.